juanpc2018/from-775-2008/README.md

 In Multi-core i7-975 has a clock loss from 3.6Ghz to 3.33Ghz </br>
 Q9650 is 63% vs. i7-975 in Multi-Thread "+58%". </br>
 4cores vs. 4c+4t "8-threads" </br>

-There were many changes from 775 to 1366 </br>
-makes some PCI cards incompatible, like Digidesign 001 driver v6.4 </br>
-LGA1366 also introduced Tripple Channel DDR3 memory, </br>
-some PGA775 had DDR3 but Dual-Channel. </br>
-Turbo v1.0 mode introduced in lga1366 </br>

 ### Next Gen:  </br>
 MacPro 6,1 2013 Quad Core era. </br>